Genus two KdV soliton gases and their long-time asymptotics: Introduction

 where $\hat \tau_{\eta_{4}}=\hat{\tau}$ in (\ref{period matrix of hat tau}) and $b_{\eta_{4}}, \Omega_{\eta_{4}}= ^T$ are defined by (\ref{Q alpha2 condition}) and (\ref{Omega alpha2}), respectively.

 \end{enumerate} \end{thm}

-In fact, the method for genus-two KdV soliton gas can be generalized to investigate the soliton gases of arbitrary genus.
+In fact, the method for genus two KdV soliton gas can be generalized to investigate the soliton gases of arbitrary genus.
 In Section \ref{Ngenus sector}, the construction of KdV soliton gases of general genus \( \mathcal{N} \) is discussed, along with a preliminary analysis of their evolutionary properties.